beyond-all-reason/data-processing/models/homepage.md

 model (data table) in Parquet format, URL is: https://data-marts.beyondallreason.dev/matches.parquet

+## Data quality

+The processing pipeline automatically removes some obviously very bad data (e.g. not clear to which team player belongs to), but still due to various bugs in teiserver, there are some issues with some small (low hundreds/tens) amount of entries in the dataset, for example:

+- Teiserver data reports different players vs teams assignments then intended
+- Some player skill is reduced as if it lost even though it won

+and likely plenty more.

+If someting should be filtered out as bad data: feel free to open a new issue in the repository.

 ## Schamas

 To browse schema of all exported models (data tables) navigate on the left side